louisguitton/friendly-broccoli/README.md

 ### TO DO

 * improve login
+  * right now can't apply because the app thinks the user is not logged in
   * associate application data to Auth0-authenticated users: For example, you could have a Users table that lists each user authenticated by Auth0.
 Every time a users logs in, you could search the table for that user.
 If the user does not exist, you would create a new record.
 If they do exist, you would update all fields, essentially keeping a local copy of all user data.
 [Session Management](https://auth0.com/docs/architecture-scenarios/web-app-sso/part-3): don't use Flask Login anymore
 * improve video storage
+  * check that you can upload 30 seconds videos
   * when first apply, create a Submission
   * when post for question, add to Submission, don't upload directly to S3
 * add personality test and english test to the flow and Submission